Somerset Levels: Pumps

 Little attempt was made during the 17th and 18th centuries to pump water, possibly because the coal-driven Newcomen steam engines would have been uneconomical.
-It is unclear why windmills were not employed, as they were on the Fens of East Anglia, but only two examples have been recorded on the Levels: one at Bleadon at the mouth of the River Axe, where a sea wall had been built, and the other at Common Moor north of Glastonbury, which was being drained following a private Act of Parliament in 1721.
+It is unclear why windmills were not employed, as they were on the Fens of East Anglia, but only two examples have been recorded on the Levels: one at Bleadon at the mouth of the River Axe, where a sea wall had been built, and the other at Common Moor north of Glastonbury, which was being drained following a private act of Parliament in 1721, the Glastonbury Inclosure Act 1721 (8 Geo.
+1. c.
+16 Pr.).
 The first steam pumping station was Westonzoyland Pumping Station in 1830, followed by more effective ones from 1860.
 Automatic electric pumps are used today.

-The man-made Huntspill River was constructed during World War II with sluices at both ends to provide a guaranteed daily supply of 4500000 impgal of "process water".
+The human-made Huntspill River was constructed during World War II with sluices at both ends to provide a guaranteed daily supply of 4500000 impgal of "process water".
 It was intended that in the summer, when water supply was lower, it would serve as a reservoir with water pumped from the moors; and in winter serve as a drainage channel, via gravity drainage.
 Geotechnical problems prevented it from being dug as deep as originally intended and so gravity-drainage of the moors was not possible: thus, water is pumped up into the river throughout the year.

 The Sowy River between the River Parrett and King's Sedgemoor Drain was completed in 1972.
 The Levels and Moors are now artificially drained by a network of rhynes which are pumped up into "drains".
 Water levels are managed by the Levels internal drainage boards (IDBs); the Levels are not as intensively drained or farmed as the East Anglian fens, historically a similar area of low marsh.
 They are still liable to widespread fresh water flooding in winter.
 One of the approaches to reducing the risk of flooding within the catchment area of the Parrett is the planting of new woodlands.

 Controversy about the management of the drainage and flood protection has previously involved the activities of IDBs.
 However, IDBs have been actively participating with the Parrett Catchment Partnership, a partnership of 30 organisations that aims to create a consensus on how water is to be managed, in particular, looking at new ways to achieve sustainable benefits for all local stakeholders.

 During 2009 and 2010, work was undertaken to upgrade sluice gates, watercourses, and culverts to enable seasonal flooding of Southlake Moor during the winter diverting water from the Sowy River onto the moor.
 It has the capacity to hold 1.2 million cubic metres as part of a scheme by the Parrett Internal Drainage Board to restore ten floodplains in Somerset.
 In spring, the water is drained away to enable the land to be used as pasture during the summer.
 The scheme is also used to encourage water birds.